 One of those things is the grit to go through the process of having no friends.
 That take courage, and I commend you on that.

 Once you’ve given yourself the courage to go through that emptiness and learned how to fill yourself up in a better way, it makes you less dependent on outside safety and approval.

 Without friends, you get to carve your own path.
 Perhaps a whole new path that will lead to true friends.
+Or even a family.

 The price to pay for friendship

 Once we get into a social group, we become (to varying degrees) bound by the values and thoughts of the group.

-For example, if we have been single for a long time and hanging around single friends, for example, and we want to find a man and get married, it may pay to start questioning how our friends may have influenced us to not be in a relationship.
-What beliefs did our friends unconsciously bestow on us?
+For example, if we have been single for a long time and hanging around single friends yet we want to find a man and get married, it may pay to start questioning how our friends may have influenced us to not be in a relationship.

-The energy of your friends makes a difference too.
-Notice if your friends are happy for you to have everything you ever wanted
+- Notice if your friends are happy for you to have everything you ever wanted

 If they want you because you make ‘easy’ company (like they don’t truly care about you and your future, and care instead about meaningless outside drama to for example), it’s a good sign that they are not a good influence.

-Are friends worth your time?
+Are friends Who Don’t Add Value To Your Life worth your time?